matteomessmer/MultimediaSystemProject/README.md

 # Multimedia System Project
 Repo for the project of the Multimedia System course @UniBZ

-The topic of the project is segmentation.
+The topic of the project is image segmentation, in particular how the Region Growing algorithm works.

 ![Alt Text](https://github.com/matteomessmer/MultimediaSystemProject/blob/master/Test%20Results/test_1_alg1.gif)